martinabrle/tiny-java/docs/app-service/app-service-classic.md

 );
 ```

-Create an App DB user and assign their rights
+Create an App DB user and assign their rights:
 ```
 CREATE USER {your_app_user_name} WITH PASSWORD '{your_app_user_password}';
 GRANT CONNECT ON DATABASE tododb TO {your_app_user_name};